tractr/directus-sync/packages/api/README.md

 If you are using Directus with Docker, you can install the extension by creating a custom Dockerfile.

-See example is this issue: https://github.com/tractr/directus-sync/issues/63#issuecomment-2096657924
+See example in this issue: https://github.com/tractr/directus-sync/issues/63#issuecomment-2096657924

 ### Installation with Directus Marketplace